MaNafromSaar/inception/README.md

 ## Getting Started

+Make sure you have received the credentials for the project.
+The `.env` file is essential for configuring the services and should not be committed to version control.
+Ask evaluee in case of any question on how to obtain the credentials.

 ### Method 1: Automated VM Setup (Recommended)

 This project includes a script to automate the entire setup of a fresh Debian VM.
 This is the fastest and most reliable way to get started.